World's #1 on-line resource since 1989• -----

 - Wakefield, Yorkshire, England, GB

-A. Rub area with cloth dipped in mixture of cigarette ashes lemon juice or salad oil, Or rub with a cloth dipped in lighter fluid followed by a mixture of Rottenstone [linked by editor to product info at Rockler] and salad oil wipe dry and wax or polish.Jenna Marie
+A. Rub area with cloth dipped in mixture of cigarette ashes lemon juice or salad oil, Or rub with a cloth dipped in lighter fluid followed by a mixture of Rottenstone [affil. link to info/product at Rockler] and salad oil wipe dry and wax or polish.Jenna Marie

 - Elgin, Illinois